samipfjo/ESP-SPI-Flasher/README.md

 #### Getting the ESP side running
 1) Make sure your device has at least 4MB of memory!
-2) Wire your flash chip to your device via the SPI pins ([example](docs/SPI-connection.png))
-3) Make sure your board's USB-to-serial drivers are installed
+2) Make sure your board's USB-to-serial drivers are installed
-4) Install the [PlatformIO CLI](https://docs.platformio.org/en/latest/core/installation.html) (or their [VSCode extension](https://docs.platformio.org/en/latest/integration/ide/vscode.html#installation))
+3) Install the [PlatformIO CLI](https://docs.platformio.org/en/latest/core/installation.html) (or their [VSCode extension](https://docs.platformio.org/en/latest/integration/ide/vscode.html#installation))
-5) Configure `./src/SPI-Flasher/platformio.ini` if you don't have a nodemcuv2 compatible device
+4) Configure `./src/SPI-Flasher/platformio.ini` if you don't have a nodemcuv2 compatible device
-6) Open `./src/SPI-Flasher/` in your shell and run `pio run --target upload`
+5) Open `./src/SPI-Flasher/` in your shell and run `pio run --target upload`
+6) Check the datasheet for your flash chip and verify if there are any pull-up or pull-down resistors needed (NOTE: Having a pull-* resistor connected while flashing the ESP firmware will cause boot loops!)
+7) Wire your flash chip to your device via the SPI pins ([example](docs/SPI-connection.png))

 &nbsp;